sibrendebast/MaMIMO-CSI-positioning-using-CNNs/README.md

 The data used in this project can be found at https://homes.esat.kuleuven.be/~sdebast/.
-This website is still in erly stages and more documentation about the measruments will be added in the near future.
+This website is still in early stages and more documentation about the measruments will be added in the near future.